- March 31, 2022

-Another crazy, unpredictable year has come to a close.
-The engineering job market is going full steam again, giving job seekers more options than ever before.
+Another crazy, unpredictable year is coming to a close.
+The engineering jobs market is going full steam again, giving job seekers more options than ever before.
 On the employer side, the candidate shortage makes finding good people an even greater challenge.

 2022 is sure to throw some curveballs, but we have much better data to see where it’s heading.
 Here are four trends that look like good bets.

 While some companies have sustained 100% remote positions, most engineering teams are converting to a hybrid model.
 Engineers will do whatever work they can from home.
 They’ll come into the office for whatever tasks need on-site collaboration, lab equipment, or anything else that can’t be handled elsewhere.

 While the Omicron variant has pushed out many “return to the office” plans, some companies will try to bring everyone back in once the coast is clear.
 The consequences will be a smaller pool of candidates to choose from.

 Continuing Engineer Shortage

 Over the course of 2021, the demand for engineers increased as projects came off hold.
 At the same time, the decade-plus long trend of a shrinking supply of engineering candidates accelerated.
 Given the demographic shift, with more leaving the field than coming in, we can expect the candidate market to get even tighter.
 What does this mean for you?

 A shortage in supply, and rise in demand, meant a further acceleration of engineering salaries.
 We had candidates accept salaries that would’ve been unthinkable even two years ago.
 That said, there is a ceiling, as companies still have internal pay scales that will keep expectations somewhat in check.

 In other words, you can make more money, but also ruin it by appearing too greedy.